rafael-paypal-solano/tic-tac-toe/README.md

 1. Java Development Kit 1.8 (Oracle or IBM).
 2. Apache Maven.
 3. Any Debian based Linux or Windows 8, 10.
+4. Git Client.
+Any linux distribution provides proper packages for installing git and windows users can download git CLI from *https://git-scm.com/download/win*

 ### Building ###